Quantum-MultiScale-Template/Environ-Tutorials/README.md

 ### **Questions**

-- How can we run Environ simulations?
+- How can we run Environ simulations with and without QE?
 ---
 ### **Objectives**
+- Run Environ for isolated systems
+- Run Environ for slabs
+- Familiarize with the different environment effects
+- Learn to use Environ as a post-processing tool
 ---